nadiamariduena/python-intro-2024-privat/z__all_mds/24_Classes_0_intro.md

 A getter method, also known as an accessor method, is a method used to retrieve the value of a private attribute **( a variable that is not directly accessible from outside the class)**.
 It allows you to access the value of an attribute in a controlled manner.

+#### Setter Method:

+A setter method, also known as a mutator method, is a method used to modify the value of a private attribute.
+It provides a way to update the value of an attribute while enforcing certain conditions or validations.

 <br>
 <br>